BugByte14/bounty-bot/README.md

 ## Features
 * Counts messages users (except bots) send.
+* Counts time spent in VCs.
 * Allows users to check current xp and level.
 * Allows users to see how much xp is needed for next level and the amount left.
 * Allows admins to manually set the level of a user.
+* Stores user levels in database so information is secure in event of crash.
 * Sends pirate-themed level-up message in the #bounties channel.

 ## Planned Features
-* Count time users spend in VCs.
-* Store each user's level so it won't be lost if bot goes offline.
-* Automatically assigned a most wanted role to user with highest bounty.
+* Automatically assign a most wanted role to user with highest bounty.
-*